 - Click the Account Profile tab and scroll down to the Devices heading, then click the toggle next to Allow Multi-Camera Mode.

 - Choose which cameras you would like to enable and select the Default camera mode from the drop down window.
-You can use up to three cameras.

 - (Optional) If you are editing a specific Zoom Room in the location hierarchy you can set the Camera presets after enabling Multi-Camera mode.